bihealth/altamisa/paper.md

 - `isatab_validate` allows to read in an ISA-Tab file and run the AltamISA validator suite on the input.

 For now, we have excluded the JSON (JavaScript Object Notation)--based file format as well as the emerging RFD (Resource Description Framework)--based file format (linkedISA [@Gonzalez:2014]) from the scope of this project.
-These file formats appear to be not widely adapted and require specialized editors, while ISA-Tab can be created and manipulated not only by using the ISAcreator application [@Sansone:2012] but also standard spreadsheet software.
+These ISA file formats appear to be not widely adapted and require specialized editors, while ISA-Tab can be created and manipulated not only by using the ISAcreator application [@Sansone:2012] but also standard spreadsheet software.

 # Summary and Conclusion